 You may also consider developing an employee's goals based on various functions within his or her role.
-This perspective enables you and your employee to breakdown the elements of his or her role into different focus areas, highlighting key responsibilities or projects for the upcoming cycle.
+This perspective telescopes from critical-function, project-oriented, or forward-focused goals.
+You and your employee will breakdown the elements of his or her role into different focus areas, highlighting key responsibilities or projects for the upcoming cycle.
 This may result in some overlap with elements of the institutional goals.